 “Space Camp starts on Sunday and cadets graduate the following Friday,” says Robin Soprano, Director of Simulations at the U.S. Space & Rocket Center.
 Soprano serves as the equivalent of a combination of camp director and activities director for Space Camp.
 She is constantly evolving its programming and experiences to help educate and inspire space-enthusiastic attendees in the 21st century.

 The Sunday-through-Friday schedule is for children who attend one of the three programs targeted at attendees under 18.
 9-to-11 year-olds attend the traditional “Space Camp,” focusing on astronaut training techniques, sims to inspire creating thinking and problem solving, and the basics of rocketry.
 12-to-14 year-olds attend “Space Academy;” 15-to-18 year-olds attend “Advanced Space Academy.”
-Each level of space camp increases the complexity and educational impact for attendees as they age, so future astronauts (enthusiastic children) can attend every level if they want.
+Each different program increases the complexity and educational impact for attendees as they age, so future astronauts (enthusiastic children) can attend every level if they want.